saeedashraf/DSS_Embrace/README.md

 ## Branching scheme of the GitHub repository

-Updates are made directly in the branch main, which is the most up-to-date branch.
-The branch release is used only for the staging of new website releases.
+[Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) is used. `main` is the maintained and up-to-date branch.
 Documentation and examples are generated from the main branch.

 ## Development

-- an M1 macOS was used
+- used on M1 macOS
+- expected to run fin on at least on Linux and MacOS

 ### Requirements